Cart (0)

 Processed cheeses often contain very high sodium (often more than three times the sodium content of fresh cheese) and may include preservatives and artificial ingredients that aren't suitable for young babies.

 How can you identify whether a cheese is processed or not?
 Always look out for the words “Processed Cheese” on the pack.
 While the type of cheese may be “Cheddar” or “Parmesan,” the pack will also clearly mention “processed” if it’s processed.
-Also, remember, unprocessed or fresh cheese will be more expensive and less easily available.

 The below table helps you understand the commonly found varieties of cheese as per their sodium content.